kalkun/KUPython/README.md

 - Get started:
     - Start a new session with the absalonSession class.
 Example:

+            from KUPython import absalonSession
-            from KUPython import absalonSession, assignments
+            from assignments import assignments

             user = <username>
             passw = <password>